RAF Acklington

-Royal Air Force Acklington, simply known as RAF Acklington, is a former Royal Flying Corps and Royal Air Force station located 3.2 mi southwest of Amble, Northumberland and 35 km north of Newcastle upon Tyne.
+Royal Air Force Acklington, simply known as RAF Acklington, is a former Royal Flying Corps and Royal Air Force station located 3.2 mi southwest of Amble, Northumberland, England and 35 km north of Newcastle upon Tyne.

 The airfield was operational initially from 1916 being used by the Royal Flying Corps (RFC) and from April 1918 its successor the Royal Air Force (RAF) before being closed in 1920 however it was reopened in 1938 being used by the RAF until 1972.
 After 1972 the site was turned over to Her Majesty's Prison Service for the creation of two new prisons.

 History

 First World War

 Acklington was an aerodrome during the First World War and known as Royal Flying Corps Station Southfields.

 Second World War

 The airfield was reopened on Friday 1 April 1938 being renamed to RAF Acklington where No. 7 Armament Training Station was formed which on 15 November 1938 transformed into No. 2 Air Observers School.
 During September 1939 the school moved to RAF Warmwell and the airfield was handed over to RAF Fighter Command as part of 13 Group where it became a sector airfield.

 The following squadrons were at some point posted or attached to RAF Acklington: